cen-ai/program-y/README.md

 + great answer thanks.

 Or bad,
-- kinda gives you away as a robot…
+- kinda gives you away as a robot
 But you can also just type + and –
-+
--

 Or even several plusses or minuses, we’ll get the idea.
 +++ brilliant